National Arts Centre Foundation

 Finances

-National Arts Centre Foundation received $6.9m in donations in F2021.
-Fundraising costs are 26% of donations and reported administrative costs are 1% of total revenues.
-This results in total overhead spending of 27%.
-For each dollar donated, 73 cents go to the cause.
+National Arts Centre Foundation received $10.9m in donations in F2022.
+Fundraising costs are 22% of donations, and reported administrative costs are 1% of total revenues.
+This results in total overhead spending of 23%.
+For each dollar donated, 77 cents go to the cause.
 This is within Ci’s reasonable range for overhead costs.

-NACF has $12.7m in funding reserves of which $4.1m is donor endowed.
-Excluding donor-endowed funds, the charity’s funding reserves can cover around 13 months of program costs at the F2021 level.
+NACF has $23.0m in reserve funds, of which $4.2m is donor endowed.
+Excluding donor-endowed funds, the charity can cover around three years and nine months of its annual program costs with its reserves.

 This charity report is an update that is currently being reviewed by National Arts Centre Foundation.
 Comments and edits may be forthcoming.